-Taking into account national strategies, all three countries have strategies that are valid until 2027/2030 and are in line with the general concepts promoted in EU documents and in this Programme.
-Croatian National Development Strategy 2030 points out strengthening crisis resilience and green and digital transition as two key priority policy areas, which is perfectly matched with the priorities of this Programme.
+Taking into account national strategies, all three countries have strategies that are valid until 2027/2030 and are in line with the general concepts promoted in EU documents and in this programme.
+Croatian National Development Strategy 2030 points out strengthening crisis resilience and green and digital transition as two key priority policy areas, which is perfectly matched with the priorities of this programme.
 In the Development Strategy of the Federation of Bosnia and Herzegovina 2021-2027 resource efficient and sustainable development is one of the major goals with focus on improving energy efficiency and increasing resilience to crises.
-Brčko District strategy 2021-2027 recognizes, among other priorities, the development of tourism, modernisation of health care and public health systems, strengthening the resilience of natural and other disasters and efficient usage of energy as priorities for development until 2030 of Montenegro that is closely in line with SDGs, puts emphasis on the preservation of natural capital and introduction of green economy areas that will also be funded through this Programme.
+Brčko District strategy 2021-2027 recognizes, among other priorities, the development of tourism, modernisation of health care and public health systems, strengthening the resilience of natural and other disasters and efficient usage of energy as priorities for development - all tackled through this programme as well.
+Lastly, National Strategy for Sustainable Development until 2030 of Montenegro that is closely in line with SDGs, puts emphasis on the preservation of natural capital and introduction of green economy areas that will also be funded through this programme.